ririfka08/technical-test-rifka/README.md

   Scenario 1: Change language to Indonesian
     Given I am on the TMDb homepage
     And I am logged in
-    When I click on the language options
+    When I click on the language options button
     And I select "Bahasa Indonesia"
-    Then the interface language should change to Indonesian And I should see "ID" instead of "ENG"
+    Then the interface language should change to Indonesian And I should see "ID" instead of "EN"

   Scenario 2: Attempt to mark a movie as favorite without logging in
     Given I am on the TMDb homepage
     And I am not logged in
-    When I try to mark a movie as favorite
-    Then I should see a prompt to log in
+    When I click the button to mark a movie as favorite Then I should see a prompt to log in
     And the movie should not be added to my favorites